PierreBresson/App-MacOS-Culture-Concorde/README.md

 ###Do you want to help?
-Yes, PR are welcome :)
+PR are welcome :)

+###Wanna test the app?
+Download app on the website : http://cultureconcorde.com